Friday, February 22, 2019

 Their return to Alderaan is further complicated when they stop at the deep space station, Calderos Station only to discover that it has been attacked.
 The Tantive IV is allowed to continue on, but Leia realizes that people are beginning to fight back against the tyranny of the Empire.
 When Leia returns home, the pride she feels at what she has accomplished is quickly dispelled when she learns of the possible fallout from her actions from her mother, Queen Breha.

-The next day Leis travels to a region of Alderaan containing the Appenza Peak to rendezvous with her pathfinding class.
+The next day Leia travels to a region of Alderaan containing the Appenza Peak to rendezvous with her pathfinding class.
 The group includes the wealthy Chassellon Stevis of Coruscant, Harp Allor of Chandrila, Sssamm Ashsssen of Fillithar (a planet with serpentine-like life forms), Amilyn Holdo of Gatalenta and Kier Domadi of Alderaan.
 Leading their group is Chief Pangie of the Chandrilan Pathfinding Corps who tells them they will visit different climates on different worlds.
 This challenge is to climb partway up the mountain and then to find their way back down.
 When Harp breaks her ankle, the group separates into those who want to help her led by Princess Leia and those who don't led by Chassellon.
 During the journey down the mountain, Leia and Kier talk about her responsibilities and life on Alderaan.

 Princess Leia - played by actress Carrie Fisher in the original trilogy.

 Leia's next duty is to attend the first session of the Apprentice Legislature on Coruscant.
 Because her father is a senator in the Imperial Senate, they have a penthouse apartment known as Cantham House which Leia is familiar with.
 Leia and her fellow apprentices first attend a reception where they are greeted by Grand Moff Whilhuff Tarkin, who is Emperor Palpatine's second.
-Leia introduces her self to Tarkin, whom she finds unsettling and not entirely friendly.
+Leia introduces herself to Tarkin, whom she finds unsettling and not entirely friendly.

 Leia had hoped to spend some time with her much absent father, but when she returns to their family's apartment, she learns from her father that he must leave for a meeting with Mon Mothma and will be away on a fact-finding mission for at least a week.
 In his absence, Leia attends the first session of the Apprentice Legislature.
 After introductions are made, the young apprentices are tasked with determining which planet should be the location of Emperor Palpatine's new aeronautical engineering academy.
 Leia, with the help of Kier, manage to convince the assembly to choose Arreyel, a planet suffering from being on the wrong side in the Clone Wars.